CepheoNorgeBC/DocCepheoEbank/userdocumentation.md

 ---

-*This user guide is for Aritma Finance Manager version 1.0.0.4.
+*This user guide is for Cepheo E-bank version 1.0.0.4.
 For the most current information, please refer to the official documentation or contact support.*